-First Offense: Detention, 1 to 180 days out-of-school suspension, parent conference to re-enter school, or expulsion.

-Second Offense: to 180 days out-of-school suspension and parent conference to re-enter school, or expulsion.
+First Offense: Detention, 1-20 days ISS, conflict resolution training, 1 to 180 days out-of-school suspension, parent conference to re-enter school, or expulsion.
+Second Offense: Up to 180 days out-of-school suspension and parent conference to re-enter school, or expulsion.